Antari-yan/Introduction-Ansible/README.md

         - handler2
 ```

-Only run once at the end
+Only run once at the end (of a role?, block?)

 ### Roles
 ---

 add a name when calling a role because Ansible otherwise may not run a role if it has been defined a second time in the same playbook.

+There is also the [ansible-galaxy](https://galaxy.ansible.com/ui/) which contains even more roles.

 ### Vars
 ---

 [Variable Precedence](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_variables.html#understanding-variable-precedence)
 [Special Variables](https://docs.ansible.com/ansible/latest/reference_appendices/special_variables.html)

+### Conditions and Loops
+---

 ### Jinja2 Templates
 ---